-Reviewed by Scott Dillingham · Licensed Mortgage Broker · Updated May 24, 2026
+Reviewed by Scott Dillingham · Licensed Mortgage Agent (Ontario, Level 2) · Updated July 5, 2026

 Mortgage Renewal Payment Shock in 2026 — Will Your Payment Go Up?